Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Rowher states in a footnote: "Because of contradictory reports in the archives, it is very difficult to establish with certainty the U-boats responsible for the attacks on SC 7.
 Our evaluation has been made in concert with the efforts of Mr. Robert Coppock and Vice Admiral Sir Peter Gretton RN and represents the most plausible conclusion using the available documents on both sides."

-Crossed out ships did not sail, underlined ships returned to port.
+Crossed out ships did not sail, underlined ships returned to port (except those that are linked, which are automatically underlined).

 † = dead, s=survived